 Ticks and mosquitoes

 Other species you need to be aware of that are not venomous themselves, but can carry potentially harmful diseases are ticks and mosquitoes.
-Last summer, there was an outbreak of the West Nile virus in Andalusia, which is carried by mosquitoes.
+During the summer of 2020, there was an outbreak of the West Nile virus in Andalusia, which is carried by mosquitoes.